kalverra/crypto-1/README.md

 # Crypto 1

 My notes on [Stanford's Cryptography 1 course presented by Coursera](https://www.coursera.org/learn/crypto).
 These notes are meant for my own personal understanding and chronicling, it's not really intended to be consumed by others.
+They are riddled with misunderstandings, profanity, and outright incorrect assumptions that I haven't bothered to go back and correct.
 If you're looking to learn this stuff yourself, you'd be better served by just going to the course.

 Things to look at after this: